 There are two main areas to evaluate your needs for the upcoming year: health needs and financial needs.
-Health needs can change from year-to-year, and listing out what you know about your current health situation can help you plan for the future and determine whether your current coverage is keeping up with your health reality.
+Your healthcare needs can evolve, and understanding your current health situation is key to choosing the right Medicare plan.

 There are a few key questions you can answer ahead of Open Enrollment: